MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_06_lab_ak.md

     type: 'Answer Key'
 ---

-# Lab: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs
+# Lab 06: Authenticating to and querying Microsoft Graph by using MSAL and .NET SDKs
 # Student lab answer key

 ## Microsoft Azure user interface